Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Bilbao Less Than 48 Hours : Mercado de La Ribera

-With your eyes sated, it’s time for a bit of an appetite-opener for the stomach.
-Aperitif time, better known as the hora del vermut, is a ritual.
-Across the estuary from the market, prop up on your favorite stair of the muelle de Marzana to enjoy a prepared vermouth from the vintage favorite, Marzana 16 (Martzana Kalea, 16; 00 34 946 75 30 36).
+With your eyes set, it’s time for an appetite-opener for the stomach.
+Aperitif time, the hora del vermut, is a ritual.
+Across the estuary from the market, prop up on your favorite stair of the Muelle de Marzana to enjoy a prepared vermouth from the vintage favorite, Marzana 16 (Martzana Kalea, 16; 00 34 946 75 30 36).

 Afternoon: Bilbao’s pintxo scene is worthy of extended study, so start your crash course at nearby El Perro Chico (Arechaga Kalea, 2; 00 34 946 40 26 65), where you can get internationally inspired small bites, from gyozas to arepas.
-Then head over to Gure Toki (Plaza Nueva, 12; 00 34 944 15 80 37) one of Bilbao’s obligatory pintxo stops, both for number of awards won and originality of creations.
-Make your way to the affluent neighborhood of Indautxu, which is known for its nightlife and also houses one of the city’s most fascinating buildings.
-Azkuna Zentroa (Arriquíbar Plaza, 4; 00 34 944 01 40 14) a former wine and olive oil warehouse, has been repurposed into an all-purpose cultural center.
+Then head over to Gure Toki (Plaza Nueva, 12; 00 34 944 15 80 37), one of Bilbao’s obligatory pintxo stops, both for several awards won and the originality of creations.
+Please make your way to the affluent neighborhood of Indautxu, which is known for its nightlife and also houses one of the city’s most fascinating buildings.
+Azkuna Zentroa (Arriquíbar Plaza, 4; 00 34 944 01 40 14), a former wine and olive oil warehouse, has been repurposed into an all-purpose cultural center.

-Late: Take a taxi to one of Basque Country’s best places to eat: Azurmendi (Legina Auzoa; 00 34 944 55 83 59).
-Toss out the GPS you needed to arrive, because chef Eneko Atxa’s explosive tasting menu is best enjoyed without a roadmap.
+Late: Take a taxi to one of the Basque Country’s best places to eat: Azurmendi (Legina Auzoa; 00 34 944 55 83 59).
+Toss out the GPS you need to arrive because Chef Eneko Atxa’s explosive tasting menu is best enjoyed without a roadmap.
 Named #38 in The World’s 50 Best, it’s also won the award for most sustainable restaurant, thanks to its housing in a bioclimatic building powered by geothermal energy and a commitment to compost food waste to fertilize local farms, as well as research into heritage food breeds.

 Attraction Tickets